A Pennsylvania study suggests links between fracking and asthma, lymphoma in children

+In the reports, the researchers found what they called significant associations between gas industry activity and two ailments: asthma, and lymphoma in children, who are relatively rarely diagnosed with this type of cancer.

 The researchers were unable to say whether the drilling caused the health problems, because the studies weren’t designed to do that.
-Instead, the researchers combed health records to try to determine possible associations based on how close people lived to natural gas wells.
+Instead, the researchers combed health records to try to determine possible associations based on how close people lived to natural gas wells, while industry groups pointed to what they say are weaknesses of the studies’ assumptions and the limitations of its data.

-Energy companies use hydraulic fracturing, or fracking, to capture natural gas locked in shale rock.
-The technique, used in conjunction with horizontal drilling, involves pumping vast amounts of water along with sand and chemicals deep underground to break up the gas-bearing shale.
+At the meeting, community activists and distressed parents urged department officials and Pitt researchers to do more to protect public health as gas drilling continues to expand.

+Raina Rippel, former director of the Southwest Pennsylvania Environmental Health Project, called the findings the “tip of the toxic iceberg and we are only just beginning to understand what is out there.”

 In the cancer study, researchers found that children who lived within 1 mile (1.6 kilometers) of a well had five to seven times the chance of developing lymphoma compared with children who lived 5 miles (8 kilometers) or farther from a well.
 That equates to 60 to 84 lymphoma cases per million children living near wells, versus 12 per million among kids living farther away.